f5devcentral/f5-agility-labs-nginx/docs/class5/module2/lab4/lab4.rst

 .. image:: images/publish_confirm.png

 9. After a few moments, you will see a notification that the configuration was successfully published.
+If the Publish initially fails, please click Publish and confirm publishing again.

 .. image:: images/publish_notification.png